ionic-team/ionic-docs/src/pages/enterprise/filesystem.md

 This plugin presents a simple and intuitive interface for common filesytem operations such as reading/writing and listing the contents of directories.

+<native-ent-install plugin-id="filesystem" variables=""></native-ent-install>

 Usage
 -----

-The Filesystem plugin ship with a native Angular & es2015+/Typescript wrappers as well as being available on window.
+The Filesystem plugin ships with a native Angular & es2015+/Typescript wrappers as well as being available on window.

 ```typescript
 // Angular